axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 This concept can be used, e.g., to make the objects of an event publicly readable by everyone: the event and all its contained objects can be given to a dedicated user group, and that group can then specify the role *sailing_viewer* to be granted to *all* users trying to access objects owned by this dedicated group.

 Another example: a group of sailors is sailing a training session together.
 They would like their tracks to be visible exactly to the members of their user group.
-So they create a user group for their training group, assign all their users to that group, create the event and all sub-ordinate objects with their training user group as the group owner and add the *sailing_viewer* role to that group, restricting its application to the memmbers of their user group.
+So they create a user group for their training group, assign all their users to that group, create the event and all sub-ordinate objects with their training user group as the group owner and add the *sailing_viewer* role to that group, restricting its application to the members of their user group.

 ## Defaults upon First Server Startup

 On fresh instances that do not use a shared UserStore, the "<all>" user as well as the user "admin" are automatically created if no users exist yet on this instance.
 This "admin" user has the unqualified "admin" role associated, which means this user has the permission to do everything.
 On event servers, this user is typically used to give permissions to specific event admin user.
 The "admin" user's initial password is "admin" and should be changed before making that server publicly reachable.

-Upon the first start of server or server cluster, the server-specific user group is created.
+Upon the first start of a server or server cluster, the server-specific user group is created.
 The server or server cluster represents a logical object with type ``SERVER`` that has a number of actions associated with it for which permissions are checked before a client can execute them.
 The ``SERVER`` object is owned by the server-specific group.

 Additionally, on fresh instances not sharing a UserStore, a set of default roles with default permissions are created: